gSchool/ada-2-ruby-on-rails/intro-to-rails-4/betsy.checkpoint.md

 Then add your team as collaborators on the repository on github.com

-Then create a new rails project with `rails new .`, add commit and push to master.
+Then create a new rails project with `rails new .`, add commit and push to Github (origin master).

 Once you'd completed the project, create a pull request.